Intel Quick Sync Video: Development

 The Haswell microarchitecture implementation adds H.262/MPEG-2 Part 2 encoding acceleration.
-An open-source hybrid driver was developed which supports partial VP8 encoding and VP9 decoding acceleration under Linux by utilizing both the integrated GPU and CPU.
-Started from Haswell, Pentiums and Celerons have included QSV technology.
+An open-source hybrid driver was developed which supports partial VP8 encoding and VP9 decoding acceleration under Linux by utilizing both the integrated GPU and CPU, although as of 2023 Intel had explicitly abandoned both this driver and pre-Kaby Lake accelerated VP8 encoding.
+Starting from Haswell, Pentiums and Celerons have included QSV technology.